51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 but the limited number of top level classes makes it harder to find what data structure is being used at what level of the parameterized class.

-## Dependency Injection and Inversion of Control
+## Dependency injection and inversion of control

 Limited use is made of these techniques.
 Notably, the concept of shared services does allow the injection of caches, data update and other services.